 For procurement of goods and services that are more than R30k and less than R1m a minimum of three quotations will be required.
-Any deviation from the three quotation process must be clearly motivated and approved by the Divisional CEO.
+Any deviation from the three-quotation process must be clearly motivated and approved as per the approved Delegation of Authority and/or approved subdelegation.